timsutton/python-macadmin-tools/README.md

 * [Macnamer](https://github.com/grahamgilbert/macnamer) - Django-based solution for managing Mac computer names.

 ## Deployment automation, imaging, packaging
-* [AutoDMG](https://github.com/MagerValp/AutoDMG) - Mac app to create never-booted, restorable OS X system images, optionally with system updates and additional packages/applications.
+* [AutoDMG](https://github.com/MagerValp/AutoDMG) - Mac app to create never-booted, restorable OS X system images, optionally with system updates and additional packages/applications, built with PyObjC.
-* [CreateUserPkg](https://github.com/MagerValp/CreateUserPkg) - Mac app to create a package that installs or updates a user on an OS X system.
+* [CreateUserPkg](https://github.com/MagerValp/CreateUserPkg) - Mac app to create a package that installs or updates a user on an OS X system, built with PyObjC.
 * [createOSXInstallPkg](https://github.com/munki/createOSXInstallPkg) - Tool for converting an OS X installer app/ESD to a package that can trigger the OS X install on the next boot, optionally with additional packages added in the install.
 * [AutoPkg](https://github.com/autopkg/autopkg) - Tool and community for automating common deployment tasks using sharable 'recipes', for example: discovering new application updates, preparing them for deployment, importing into popular management platforms.
 * [vfuse](https://github.com/chilcote/vfuse) - Tool for converting an OS X system DMG to a VMware Fusion VM.